 - Partnership: This is more like a collaboration between several individuals.
 2-20 people partner to start and run a business in Singapore under specific terms and conditions.

-Now, to identify the most suitable option, you might want to check out our detailed Singapore Corporate Structure Guide for a start.
-Otherwise, you could also consult our experienced in-house professionals for personalized guidance.
+For more information on Singapore business structure types, check out our guide on Singapore Corporate Structure Guide.
+You could also consult our experienced in-house professionals for personalized guidance.

 Business Plan and Capital

-As it turns out, you can start a business in Singapore with a paid-up capital of as low as S$1.
-That’s quite convenient for everyone.
-But then again, after company registration comes the much harder part of getting the business up and running.
+The Accounting and Corporate Regulatory Authority requires a minimum capital S$1 to start a business in Singapore, which is a convenient requirement for many entrepreneurs.
+After company registration, comes the much more difficult part of getting the business up and running.
 This is where you’ll need a great deal of capital to roll out your business operations.

 - Startup SG Accelerator.